DolphDev/PSV/Documentation/Rows.md

 # Rows

 Rows are represented in the module via a heavly specialized `dict`.
-They do not necessary have same exact properties an regular dictionary.
+They do not necessary have same exact properties as an regular dictionary.

 ##Accessing/Setting/Deleting columns